pnsahu94/Netflix-React-Clone/README.md

 Features :
- Plays Youtube trailer of the particular movie
+ Plays Youtube trailer of the selected movie